mendix/docs/content/studio-how-to/workflow-how-to-configure.md

 6. In the **Select Page** dialog box, click the plus icon.

-7. In the **Create new page** dialog box, you can see the templates for forms.
+7. In the **Create Page** dialog box, you can see templates for forms.
 Do the following:

     1. Set the **Title** to **Employee_Details**.